Build Muscle Fast

 Best Muscle Building Sets and Reps

-Your in the gym because you want to get big, strong, and gain muscle fast.
-This can only happen if you know what exercises to do and if you use the best muscle building sets and reps are.
+Your in the gym because you want to get big, strong, and gain muscle as fast as possible.
+This will only happen if you get everything right, like:

-There are plenty of different muscle building programs some are high in reps like German Volume Training, there are other mass building routines that use less reps, like the 5×5 workout.
-Of course there are the classic bodybuilding mass building rep schemes of 3×10 or 3×12.
-The old school guys swear by this.
+There are plenty of different muscle building programs out there.
+Some are high rep like German Volume Training.
+Other mass building routines use less reps, like the 5×5 workout.
+Of course there are the classic bodybuilding rep schemes may gym rats swear by… like, 4×10 and 3×12.

 Discover how to build muscle fast…

 This trickled down and influenced program design.
 As the pros increased their workload, so too did the average guy in the gym.
 By the time Arnold started training on Venice beach, high volume, bodypart splits were the considered the best way to get big and build muscle.
-Eat big, train big, that was the only way.

-None of this training was based on rational thinking and planning.
+None of this training was based on rational thinking or planning.
 It was a macho gym mentality that shaped the training.
 The doctrine was…

 “it’s what the best guys are doing, and it’s what everyone else is doing.”

-Those that swear by high volume workouts will tell you that there are higher levels of growth hormone secretion associated with high volume workout routines.
+Those that swear by high volume workouts talk about growth hormone secretions.
+They go on to say that high volume training supports the increase of elevated growth hormone production.
 This may be the case.
 But keep in mind that almost anything you do elevates GH.
-Sleep raises growth hormone levels too.
+Sleep raises growth hormone levels.
 But what often gets left out is how little this increase in GH levels affects the muscle building process.
 So… the climb isn’t worth the view.

 It’s All Science

-Muscle building, and conditioning methods are all based on science.
+Good muscle building, strength and conditioning methods need to be based on science.
 Bro Science can’t back up any of its claims.
-Sure your buddy may be able to give you a tip to fine tune or tweak your program for better results but that’s all trial and error, and a little luck.
+Sure your buddy may be able to give you a tip to fine tune or tweak your program.
+But that’s all trial and error mixed with a little luck.

 High Volume – Not For Drug Free Lifters